ADEA Faculty of Color Tuition Scholarships for Professional Development

 and advance their understanding and mastery of other critical elements of a successful academic career.

 Use your MyADEA Login to sign in.

 This three-and-a-half day program covers topics such as leadership styles, team building and time management that are essential to planning and implementing a successful academic career.

 The highly interactive program has been designed specifically to give faculty guidance, insight and skills to propel their

 careers, and is suited for junior faculty members, whether they recently joined their institutions after a residency or after time spent in private practice.
 The programming includes onsite sessions led by preeminent experts in dental education, readings, assignments and team-building exercises.
 Additionally,

 each participant is assigned to a peer group tasked with helping its members implement the topics discussed and learn to manage the pressures of being a new faculty member.
 These peer groups are facilitated by leaders in dental education, who themselves are graduates of the ADEA Summer Program for Emerging

 Academic Leaders or the ADEA Leadership Institute.

-Two $1,950 tuition scholarships will be awarded in 2019.
-Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program held in New England.
+Four $1,950 tuition scholarships will be awarded in 2023.
+Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program.